Law enforcement in Mexico: Overview

 There are two federal police forces, 31 state police forces including two for Mexico City, and (per an investigation of the Executive Secretariat of the National Public Safety System) 1,807 municipal police forces.
-There are 366 officers per 100,000 people, which equals approximately 500,000 in total.
+There are 366 officers per 100,000 people (over 50% more per capita than in the United States), with approximately 500,000 in the entire country.

 Moreover, regarding federal law enforcement and defense, Mexico's government owns the Secretariat of Security and Civilian Protection (Secretaría de Seguridad y Protección Ciudadana - SSPC), the Secretariat of National Defense, and the Secretariat of the Navy (Secretaría de Marina - SEMAR).
 The Mexican Army, Air Force, and its branch of the National Guard are managed by the Secretariat of National Defense (SEDENA).

-Furthermore, the National Public Security System formulates, executes, monitor and evaluate policies, programs and strategies regarding public safety.
+Furthermore, the National Public Security System formulates, executes, monitors and evaluates policies, programs and strategies regarding public safety.
 The Secretariat proposes, executes, and evaluates the National Justice Procurement Program, the National Public Security Program and other programmatic instruments on the subject for Mexico.

 Additionally, the Federal Protection Service (Servicio de Protección Federal - SPF), National Intelligence Centre (Centro Nacional de Inteligencia - CNI), and other law enforcement agencies are overseen by the Ministry of Security and Civilian Protection.
 Furthermore, the ministry collaborates with the Attorney General Office of the Republic (Fiscalía General de la República - FGR) to solve cases and impose justice.